Data Processing and Transfer Addendum

 10. Audits and Compliance Verification

 To request compliance documentation, email [email protected] with the subject line "Compliance Documentation Request".
-We will respond within 30 days.
+We will respond within a reasonable period consistent with applicable law and operational constraints.

 11. Liability and Indemnification